 Implement Ethical and Practical Guardrails

-A good AI policy should include ethical and practial issues related to GenAI usage.
+A good AI policy should include ethical and practical issues related to GenAI usage.
 Issues like data privacy, intellectual property, and bias and equity are all essential considerations.
 Students should be warned against inputting any personal, confidential, or proprietary information, and when possible, be encouraged to use institutionally vetted AI tools.
 Students should also be reminded that course materials should not be uploaded into public AI tools without the instructor's or publisher's explicit permission.
-Finally, GenAI models that have been trained on vast datasets from the internet can perpetuate and amplify harmful stereotypes related to race, gender, and other identities.
-Students should be encouraged to critically analyze content for such biases.
+Finally, GenAI models trained on vast datasets from the internet can perpetuate and amplify harmful stereotypes — students should be encouraged to critically analyze content for such biases.

 Foster a Culture of Inquiry, not Accusation

 Given the limitations on AI detection tools, policies should actively discourage their use as a primary basis for academic misconduct allegations.
 An approach centered on policing and detection can create a climate of fear and mistrust.
-This discourages students from asking for clarification about policies and could potentially lead to false accusations that are difficult for students to disprove.
 It's better to build a policy that fosters a culture of dialogue and trust.
 The first step in any inquiry about inappropriate AI use should be a conversation framed with curiosity, not an accusation.
 Focus on inappropriate AI use as a teachable moment, especially for first time or unintentional violations.

 Academic Integrity Expectations for Assessments